Jarvis v Swans Tours Ltd: Facts

 So there was Mr. Jarvis, in the second week, in this hotel with no house party at all, and no one could speak English, except himself.
 He was very disappointed, too, with the ski-ing.
 It was some distance away at Giswil.
 There were no ordinary length skis.
 There were only mini-skis, about 3 ft. long.
 So he did not get his ski-ing as he wanted to.
 In the second week he did get some longer skis for a couple of days, but then, because of the boots, his feet got rubbed and he could not continue even with the long skis.
 So his ski-ing holiday, from his point of view, was pretty well ruined.

 There were also no Swiss cakes, just crisps and little dry nut cakes.
 The "yodeler" was a local man who came in work clothes and sang four or five songs quickly.
 The "Alphütte Bar" was empty and only open one evening.

 Mr Jarvis sued for breach of contract.
 The trial judge awarded £31.72, as the difference between the value paid and the value of the service received (half of what was paid for).
 Mr Jarvis appealed for more.

 Judgment

 Lord Denning MR held that Mr Jarvis could recover damages for the cost of his holiday, but also damages for "disappointment, the distress, the upset and frustration caused by the breach."
 He said old limitations on damages for distress and disappointment are "out of date".
 Accordingly, £125 was awarded.

-Edmund Davies LJ and Stephenson LJ concurred.
+Edmund Davies, Baron Edmund-Davies|Edmund Davies LJ and Stephenson LJ concurred.